KhronosGroup/glTF/specification/2.0/README.md

 Todo: Update figure illustrating this

 The base color has two different interpretations depending on the value of metalness.
-When the material is a true metal, the base color is the specific measured reflectance value at normal incidence (F0).
+When the material is a metal, the base color is the specific measured reflectance value at normal incidence (F0).
 For a non-metal the base color represents the reflected diffuse color of the material.
-In this model it is not possible to specify a F0 value for non-metals, and a of 4% (0.04) is often used.
+In this model it is not possible to specify a F0 value for non-metals, and a linear value of 4% (0.04) is used.

-The value for each property ('baseColor', 'metallic', 'roughness') can be defined using factors or textures.
+The value for each property (`baseColor`, `metallic`, `roughness`) can be defined using factors or textures.
 The `metallic` and `roughness` properties are packed together in a single texture called `metallicRoughnessTexture`.
 If a texture is not given, all respective texture components within this material model are assumed to have a value of `1.0`.
 If both factors and textures are present the factor value acts as a linear multiplier for the corresponding texture values.
 Texture content must be converted to linear space before it is used for any lighting computations.
+For example, assume a value of `[0.9, 0.5, 0.3, 1.0]` in linear space is obtained from an RGBA `baseColorTexture`, and assume that `baseColorFactor` is given as `[0.2, 1.0, 0.7, 1.0]`.
+Then, the result would be `[0.9 * 0.2, 0.5 * 1.0, 0.3 * 0.7, 1.0 * 1.0] = [0.18, 0.5, 0.21, 1.0]`.

-The following equations show how to calculate bidirectional reflectance distribution function (BRDF) inputs (*c<sub>diff</sub>*, *F<sub>0</sub>*, *&alpha;*) from the material properties.
+The following equations show how to calculate bidirectional reflectance distribution function (BRDF) inputs (*c<sub>diff</sub>*, *F<sub>0</sub>*, *&alpha;*) from the metallic-roughness material properties.

 `const dielectricSpecular = rgb(0.04, 0.04, 0.04)`
 <br>